-Gay and Lesbian Literature.
-3 cr.
-Prerequisite: ENG 102 or ENG 109.
+ENG 243 Gay and Lesbian Literature.....3 cr.

 Through the study of selected literary works, the course will provide a background in gay identity theory and examine 20th-century classification of people into the categories of "gay" or "straight."
-Selections from classical Greece to present day literature, with emphasis on their historical context, will present issues about the definition, experience, and acceptance of Lesbian and Gay people.
+Selections from classical Greek to present-day literature, with emphasis on their historical context, will present issues about the definition, experience, and acceptance of lesbian and gay people.
 Writing is an integral component of the course.

-Women in Literature......
-3 cr.
+Women in Literature 3 cr.
 Prerequisite: ENG 102 or ENG 109.